 Your body is working to repair the first layer of skin (the epidermis) so that the new tattoo can sit in the second layer, the dermis.
 Because of this, you will see a clear liquid called blood plasma coming out of that open wound.
 This is a natural process, and then scabs begin to form over the tattooed area.

 Repeat the cleaning routine as explained in the first stage.
 When cleaning it, do not use petroleum-based soaps or a washcloth.

 3) The Peeling Stage

 The skin’s defense strategy to a wound is to form dry flakey pieces of skin over the wounded area.
-At this point, the flakes are well formed and normally by this stage the itching has began.
+At this point, the flakes are well formed and normally by this stage, the itching has begun.

 Just allow your tattoo to slough off naturally and avoid scratching it at all costs!